francis007-del-01/pool/README.md

 ### Priority Tree

 The priority tree is evaluated top-to-bottom.
 First matching node wins.
-Leaf nodes specify the target `queue` for routing.
+Leaf nodes specify the target `executor` (for TPS executor) or `queue` (for standalone scheduler).

 ```yaml
 priority-tree: